AzureAD/azure-activedirectory-powershell/Examples/Get-AzureADUser/Export all users to a csv file.md

 ### Export users from your directory

-#### First, conntect to your directory using the Connect-AzureAD cmdlet
+#### First, connect to your directory using the Connect-AzureAD cmdlet

 PS C:\Users\rodejo> connect-azureadAccount